Affine logic for constructive mathematics: Affine sets and functions

 Multiplicatives and exponentials do not generally preserve subsets, but they do induce operations on subsets by a reflection or coreflection process: \begingroup\allowdisplaybreaks

 \endgroup The poset of subsets of $A$ thereby becomes semicartesian and $\ast$-autonomous with a Seely comonad.
 In particular, as a replacement for the false equalities $U\lcup \cm U\qeq A$ and $U\lcap \cm U\qeq \lempty$ we have the true ones $U\lmcup \cm U = A$ and $U \lmcap \cm U = \lempty$, and the $\ochat$-coalgebras form a ``Heyting algebra of affirmative subsets''.
-In the standard interpretation, $\ochat U$ is the affirmative part of $U$ with its \textbf{inequality complement}:
+In the antithesis translation, $\ochat U$ is the affirmative part of $U$ with its \textbf{inequality complement}: